dhsc-govuk/FingertipsNext/README.md

 docker compose down --profile <profile_name>
 ```

-## Deploying the Application
+## Making Changes to the Application

-[Terraform](https://developer.hashicorp.com/terraform) is used to define the infrastructure for the Fingertips application and allow for repeatable deployments of Fingertips environments.
-Fingertips' Terraform is defined in the [terraform](terraform) directory, along with details of how to run it locally.
+There are several components to the application:

+- The [frontend](frontend/fingertips-frontend/), a Next.js application which provides the UI
+- The [api](api/DHSC.FingertipsNext.Api/), a .NET application which provides the API layer
+- The [database](database/fingertips-db/) project, a SQL Server Database Project that defines the database structure
+- The [terraform](terraform/), which provides the Infrastructure as Code used to deploy the application to Azure

+Each component directory has a README.md file providing details of how to contribute to it.

 ## Workflows